 - Receive the Cover Note

 Let’s look into these steps in detail:

-- Assessment of Risks: Once the marine declaration form is received by the insurer, their officials would evaluate the risks.
+Once the marine declaration form is received by the insurer, their officials would evaluate the risks.
 The risk insured must be present in the condition as stated in the declaration form.
-The officials, after ascertaining the risk involved, would decide the premium and the stamp fee which would require to be paid by the insured.
+The officials, after ascertaining the risk involved, would decide the premium and the stamp fee the insured needs to pay.

-- Payment of Premium: Once the insured submits the declaration form, the proposer is asked to pay the insurance premium as fixed by the marine insurance company.
-Here, the premium that needs to be paid may be in cash, cheque, or any other mode of payment as acceptable to the insurer.
+Once the insured submits the declaration form, the proposer is asked to pay the insurance premium as fixed by the marine insurance company.
+The premium paid needs to be in cash, cheque, or any other mode of payment as acceptable to the insurer.

-As K.M Engineering enjoys a wide client base across the world, the company bought a marine insurance policy last year.
+As K.M Engineering enjoys a wide client base across the world, the company did buy a marine insurance policy last year.
 As corporate insurance is a tricky area, the company availed the services of an insurance broker who suggested the right marine policy as per their business requirements.

-Next, K.M Engineering filed a marine declaration form with details, including the name of the policyholder, the port of destination, the name of the carrying vessel, etc. The company gave this form to its agent who later submitted it to the marine insurance company.
+Next, K.M Engineering filed a marine declaration form with details, including the name of the policyholder, the port of destination, the name of the carrying vessel, etc. Therefore, the company gave this form to its agent who later submitted it to the marine insurance company.